Hierarchical Reinforcement Learning for Automatic Disease Diagnosis: Experiment Implementation

 \subsection{Synthetic Dataset}

-In addition to the real-world dataset, we build a synthetic dataset (SD) following~\cite{kao2018context}.
-It is constructed based on symptom-disease database called SymCat\footnote{www.symcat.com}.
-There are 801 diseases in the database and we classify them into 21 departments (groups) according to International Classification of Diseases (ICD-10-CM)\footnote{https://www.cdc.gov/nchs/icd/}.
-We choose 9 representative departments from the database, each department contains top 10 diseases according to the occurrence rate in the Centers for Disease Control and Pre-vention (CDC) database.
+The number of diseases and user goals in the real-world dataset is still limited.
+To show the effectiveness of the HRL method, we build a synthetic dataset (SD) following~\citep{kao2018context} for further analysis of the method, named \textbf{SymCat-SD-90}.
+It is constructed based on a symptom-disease database called SymCat\footnote{www.symcat.com}.
+There are 801 diseases in the database and we classify them into 21 departments (groups) according to the International Classification of Diseases (ICD-10-CM)\footnote{https://www.cdc.gov/nchs/icd/}.
+We choose 9 representative departments from the database, each department contains the top 10 diseases according to the occurrence rate in the Centers for Disease Control and Prevention (CDC) database.

-In CDC databse, each disease is linked with a set of symptoms, where each symptom has a probability indicating how likely the symptom is identified for the disease.
-Based on the probability distribution, we generate record one by one for each target disease.
+In the SymCat database, each disease is linked with a set of symptoms, where each symptom has a probability indicating how likely the symptom is identified for the disease.
 Given a disease and its related symptoms, the generation of a user goal follows two steps.
-First, for each related symptom, we sample the label for the symptom (true or false).
-Second, a symptom is chosen randomly from the set of all true symptoms to be the explicit one (same as symptoms extracted from self-report in RD) and rest of true symptoms are treated as implicit ones.
-A generated record for SD dataset can be seen in Table \ref{usergoalcase}.
-The description of SD dataset is shown in Table~\ref{descriptionofsyntheticdata}.
-The synthetic dataset we constructed contains 30,000 user goals, of which 80\% for training and 20\% for testing.
+First, for each related symptom, we sample the symptom-based on the probability.
+Second, a symptom is chosen randomly to be the explicit one (same as symptoms extracted from self-report in RD) and the rest of the true symptoms are treated as implicit ones.